 The Employer requires that those climbing a wind turbine are medically fit to climb.
 The Contractor must ensure that persons climbing a wind turbine have undergone a medical and certified as fit to work.
-The medical must be either Renewables UK medical fitness to work or the G41 medical.
+Documented evidence shall be provided to the TO.
+The medical must be either.